Tag: Andy Slaughter

 The below Parliamentary question was asked by Andy Slaughter on 2016-06-06.

-To ask the Secretary of State for Justice, pursuant to the Answer of 6 June 2016 to Question 38441, what additional resources have been allocated to the management of prisoners serving sentences of imprisonment for public protection in the last 24 months.
+To ask the Secretary of State for Justice, pursuant to the Answer of 6 June 2016 to Question 38441, what average rate people serving sentences of imprisonment for public protection have served over their tariff.

 Andrew Selous

-The release dates of prisoners serving IPP sentences, once they have completed their tariff, is entirely a matter for the independent Parole Board.
-The Board will direct release only if prisoners’ risks have been reduced to a level that may be safely managed in the community.
+The tariff period is the minimum amount of time that prisoners serving indeterminate sentences of Imprisonment for Public Protection (IPP) must serve for the purposes of punishment and deterrence.
+Release is then a matter for the Independent Parole Board.
+The Parole Board will recommend release only once they are satisfied that prisoners’ risks have been reduced to a level that can be safely managed in the community.

 • Andy Slaughter – 2016 Parliamentary Question to the Ministry of Justice